deislabs/helm-workshop/02-charts/README.md

 # ... some info
 ```

-Note that both a deployment and a service were created for you.
+Note that both a deployment and a service are created for you.
 If you are using Docker Desktop, you'll be able to see your new app by pointing a web browser at `localhost:5000`.
 For other clusters, flag down one of us and ask about how to configure it.

 At this point, your new app won't work, because it will be trying to contact a Redis database that is not there.
 In the next section, we'll look at adding some other parts.